Jubhitchaudhary/Football-Quiz/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-The main issue wsa getting the feeback of question if its coorect or incorrect when user type the answere but it wass fun to figure it out.
+The main issue wsa getting the feeback of question if its correct or incorrect when user type the answere but it wass fun to figure it out.
 ## License

     Copyright [2024] [Jubhit Chaudhary]